cyy-tag/elf/README.md

 # elf function
-Finds the dynamic library address and the offset value of the corresponding function for uprobe event use
+Finds the dynamic library path and the offset value of the corresponding function for uprobe event use
 # make example
 $make
 ./output/address targetpid libname funcname